 When you build coping mechanisms and workarounds for things you help to address your weaknesses early, even before they become a problem.
-Then when you do become a real problem, they will not affect you as negatively as they could and your perceived value about yourself will not diminish.
+Then when they do become a real problem, they will not affect you as negatively as they could and your perceived value about yourself will not diminish.

-All of these things are connected, all are about the quality of life.
+All these things are connected, all are about the quality of life.
 Developing this understanding of things that we can do early in our diagnosis and making changes are important.
 This is also why, getting an early diagnosis and of course not getting wrapped up about the stigma of dementia, means everything.

 Helping other people understand what dementia really is is so important because getting the right help in the right time will allow them to have a fruitful and healthy life, a “Good Life”.

 Last, in case I forget, there are medications that work at the early stages of dementia and Alzheimer’s.
 But far too often stigmas get in the way.
 Early diagnosis means you can put coping mechanisms in place that help over the long run.
 Even simple thing like;

 - making lists